Reconciliation

 Eora Journey economic development planA dynamic 10-year plan to contribute to sustained prosperity for Aboriginal and Torres Strait Islander communities.Published 30 November 2016Building new infrastructure

-Creating a local Aboriginal knowledge and culture centre in RedfernWorking with our communities to share First Nations cultures.Planned · RedfernStrategies & action plans
+Creating a local Aboriginal knowledge and culture centre in RedfernWorking with community to share First Nations cultures.In progress · RedfernStrategies & action plans

 Reconciliation action planOur plan to build and strengthen meaningful relationships with Aboriginal and Torres Strait Islander communities.Published 23 November 2020Policies